 2. Utilize cash back cards

-One way to ensure you’re not leaving money on the table is to use a card that offers cash back or other rewards.
-Such programs are often available with debit cards, rewards checking accounts or credit cards.
+But responsible use of a credit card can help you build credit and possibly earn some rewards.
+Cash back or other rewards programs are often available with debit cards, rewards checking accounts or credit cards.

 The Venmo card, for example, is a debit card that uses money from your Venmo balance or bank account.
 Venmo is a peer-to-peer payment service that allows you to send and receive money from friends and family — making it a popular option among college students.